asadarafat/topoViewer/README.md

           </ul>
         </p>
         <p>
-          Prerequisite for the MAC version:
+          Using MAC version of Wireshark Client Helper:
           <ul>
             <li> Download and install the MAC version of Wireshark Client Help, extract and copy the app into /Applications folder  </li>
             <li> Ensure iTerm installed in MAC client side </li>